The County of San Diego Probation Department operates two 24-hour,

-Kearny Mesa Juvenile Detention Facility (KMJDF), is located in Birdland, a suburb of San Diego.
+Kearny Mesa Juvenile Detention Facility (KMJDF) is located in the Birdland suburb of San Diego.
 It has a Board of Corrections maximum capacity of 359.
-KMJDF has housed juvenile offenders since 1954.
+KMJDF has housed youths since 1954.

-East Mesa Juvenile Detention Facility (EMJDF), is located in East Otay Mesa, north of Brown Field.
+East Mesa Juvenile Detention Facility (EMJDF) is located in Otay Mesa, north of Brown Field.
 It has a Board of Corrections maximum capacity of 290.
 EMJDF opened for operation in June 2004.